dribdat/design/Whitepaper/README.md

 This kind of tooling has potential to be used in a variety of formats - from Agile Scrum sprints, to Design Thinking workshops and Rapid Prototyping: everywhere that time is of the essence, and a scrappy, "can-do" attitude reflective of the hacker ethic encourages better results, while enabling more venues for civic hacking and open data sharing.

 We support several ways of extracting real-time statistics for insight on the pulse of the hackathon, pointing to improvements and providing motivational data-points as content.
 Check the admin dashboard for links and documentation.

+> 💡 "Different sites (and people) have different needs.
+No one syntax would make all happy." -- John Gruber, co-creator of [Markdown](https://en.wikipedia.org/wiki/Markdown)

 ![](images/inspired_by_data.png)
 _Forum Helveticum / [Plurilingualism Hackathon 2018](https://hack.opendata.ch/event/22)_